-In these short episodes, brought to you fortnightly between our main episodes, we will go over different aspects of critical appraisal in an easily digestible way.
+In these short episodes, we will go over different aspects of critical appraisal in an easily digestible way.
 These will then be aggregated in a permanent reference page on the website so they can be easily accessed.
 We recognise that this forms an important part of post graduate exams and so will aim to cover over time all the key topics that could be tested in FRCEM exams.

 - FRCEM site